Wolverine971/9takes/src/blog/people/celebrities/Kourtney-Kardashian.md

 ## How Kourtney Differs from Her Sisters

 The Type 1 personality traits further differentiate Kourtney from her sisters.
-While Kim, Khloe, and [Kylie](/blog/famous-enneagram-types/Kylie-Jenner) may be more flamboyant and spontaneous, Kourtney's more reserved, orderly approach contrasts sharply.
+While Kim, [Khloé](/blog/famous-enneagram-types/Khloe-Kardashian), and [Kylie](/blog/famous-enneagram-types/Kylie-Jenner) may be more flamboyant and spontaneous, Kourtney's more reserved, orderly approach contrasts sharply.
 This difference has often been a source of drama and conflict, as seen in their reality show, "Keeping Up with the Kardashians."

 ## The Downside: Dealing with Controversies and Criticism